peaceful-james/budget-development/README.md

 }
 ```

-and make a default `.iex.exs` for pleasant iex shell:
+and make a default iex config for pleasant iex shell (save this content to `~/.iex.exs`):

 ```
 # from http://samuelmullen.com/articles/customizing_elixirs_iex/